kubernetes-sigs/cli-utils/examples/alphaTestExamples/MultipleServcies.md

 [kind]: https://github.com/kubernetes-sigs/kind

-# Demo: Multiple Apps
+# Demo: Multiple Services

-This demo helps you to multiple services on same kubenetes cluster using kapply.
+The following demonstrates applying and destroying multiple services to a `kind` cluster.

 Steps:
 1. Download the resources files for wordpress, mysql services.
 2. Spin-up kubernetes cluster on local using [kind].
-3. Deploy the wordpress, mysql apps using kapply and verify the status.
+3. Deploy the wordpress, mysql services using kapply and verify the status.
 4. Destroy wordpress service and verify that only wordpress service is destroyed.

 First define a place to work: